 Just like a garage door, a driveway either adds or detracts from curb appeal.
 If your driveway is looking rough with cracks and stains in the asphalt, consider re-coating it and give it a good clean edge.
 If weeds are sprouting through the cracks, it's definitely time for a new surface.

 If your property has a pool or hot tub, make

 sure they sparkle.
 And don't expect to easily sell your home off-season.
 People

 don't usually like to pay much, if anything, for future benefit, especially if

 they can't see it.
 Buyers will usually ask you to warrant that such equipment will be in good

 working order upon opening in the spring.
 So, be pre-emptive and ensure all the

 Before showings begin, it's advisable to properly stage every room.
 Rearrange furniture to optimize attractiveness and traffic flow or to create quiet conversation areas.
 De-clutter, de-personalize and perhaps add a few accent pieces.
 Remove all the family photos, the giant stuffed marlin mounted on the wall as well as the grizzly bear rug.
-You might also temporarily remove any obvious pieces of decor of a religious nature.
-And clear all the kids art from the fridge door.
+You might also temporarily remove any obvious pieces of decor of a religious or political nature.
+And clear all the kids delightful art from the fridge door.